Fun weekend trips in the Mother of States

 A perfect blend of things new and old, Charlottesville is not to be missed!
 Here you can explore Monticello, which was once Thomas Jefferson’s plantation.
 It is a sprawling expanse of land wherein visitors can explore all the well-preserved history in one place.

 If you’re not much a history buff, try out Charlottesville downtown mall for a little retail therapy.
-Or, take the whole family to the Virginia Discovery Museum for a weekend of fun for everyone.
+Or, take the whole family to the Virginia Discovery Museum for a fun weekend trip for everyone.

 Address: Charlottesville, VA

-Once considered “the lost colony”, Roanoke is a great place to set up shop for the weekend.
+Once considered “the lost colony”, Roanoke is a great place for a weekend trip in Virginia.
 It is a beautiful area of land with numerous options to explore everything that makes Roanoke such a hit destination, even in the modern-day.

 Address: Roanoke, VA